 What causes radial styloid tenosynovitis?

 The real cause of radial styloid tenosynovitis is not known.
-However, repetitive activities and movements of the hand or wrist will result into radial styloid tenosynovitis.
+However, repetitive activities and movements of the hand or wrist will result in radial styloid tenosynovitis.
 Lifting things, working in the garden, playing golf or tennis can lead to the development of De Quervain’s tenosynovitis.

 Some people are at a greater risk for radial styloid tenosynovitis than others.
 Risk factors include: